Posts

 Image

-In order to foster trust in our work Pythia Cyber uses the Cyber Security Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing Cyber Security Programs.
-We are guided by the NIST CSF if those programs are the modest first steps of new or small organizations, or if those programs are formal, rigorous programs for mature, mid-sized organizations, or anywhere in between.
+This blog post is about Protect, one of five "pillars" of the NIST CSF .
+This blog post is one of a series of posts, one per pillar.
+Here links to the other posts in this series: Identify (Protect) Detect Respond Recover .
+What is the NIST CSF and why does Pythia Cyber use it?
+The NIST CSF is the cybersecurity Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing a custom Cybersecurity Program (CSP).
+Pythia Cyber is guided by the NIST CSF for programs that are the modest first steps of new or small organizations, for programs that are formal, rigorous programs for mature, mid-sized organizations, and for programs anywhere in between.
 The NIST CSF mantra is simple: Identify, Protect, Detect, Respond, Recover.
 But this overview is also very abstract.
 So this blog post is one of a series to make these concepts a bit more concrete.
-There will be one blog post for each "pillar" as NIST calls them.
-This blog post is about Protect.
-Protect is the step everyone seems to have at least a vague idea about, which means that lots of people nod when we mention it but have never really thought about it.
-The rest of our audience lives and breathes Protect and they are your Cyber Defenders.
-Th...
+As we covered in the first post in this series (follow the "Identify" li...

 Image

-In order to foster trust in our work Pythia Cyber uses the Cyber Security Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing Cyber Security Programs.
-We are guided by the NIST CSF if those programs are the modest first steps of new or small organizations, or if those programs are formal, rigorous programs for mature, mid-sized organizations, or anywhere in between.
+This blog post is about Identify, one of five "pillars" of the NIST CSF .
+This blog post is one of a series of posts, one per pillar.
+Here links to the other posts in this series: (Identify) Protect Detect Respond Recover .
+What is the NIST CSF and why does Pythia Cyber use it?
+The NIST CSF is the cybersecurity Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing a custom Cybersecurity Program (CSP).
+Pythia Cyber is guided by the NIST CSF for programs that are the modest first steps of new or small organizations, for programs that are formal, rigorous programs for mature, mid-sized organizations, and for programs anywhere in between.
 The NIST CSF mantra is simple: Identify, Protect, Detect, Respond, Recover.
 But this overview is also very abstract.
 So this blog post is one of a series to make these concepts a bit more concrete.
-There will be one blog post for each "pillar" as NIST calls them.
-This blog post is about Identify.
-In a nutshell, the Identify step should result in a list of computer systems and data which are to be protected.
-Not simply a manifest of what one would, ideally, hope to protect, but a list of, specifically, what you are willing to protect given your tim...
+The Identify pillar identifies cyber assets (just “asset” henceforth) which are ...

 Different Shades of CISO